Deutschlandstipendium

 • Students with children, especially single parents, with appropriate grades

-• for Bachelor students: Grades of the basic module examinations
+• for Bachelor students: Grades of the foundation module examinations

 • for Master's students: Grade of the Bachelor's degree and, if applicable, grades of Master's examinations already taken